 If the plant is an electric cranking model which uses the generator as a cranking motor, the field coils are wound with two separate windings to each coil.
-The series (cranking) winding is of very heavy wire and its leads, marked S1 and F+, are easily identified.
-Two smaller size leads, marked 5 and 7, connect to the cranking limiter switch imbeded in one coil.
+The series (cranking) winding is of very heavy wire and its leads, marked S1 and F+; are easily identified.
 The shunt field leads are marked F- and F+.
 Temporarily connect the two F+ leads together, for test purposes.
 Manual cranking models have only the F- and F+ shunt field leads.

 OPEN CIRCUIT TEST. - To test for an open circuit, connect one test lamp lead to the F+coil terminals, and the other test lamp lead to the F - coil lead.
 If the test lamp fails to light, an open circuit in the shunt winding is indicated.
-Repeat the test, between the S1 and F + terminals.
+Repeat the test, between the SI and F+ terminals.
 If the test lamp fails to light an open circuit in the cranking winding is indicated.
-Test the cranking limiter in the same manner using the leads marked 5 and 7.